 I used the toilet brush to make sure they had all dissolved and when I flushed the toilet, I was shocked how clean it was.
 I realized that the bath fizzies had a lot of ingredients that were naturally detoxing, and that these ingredients also worked great for detoxing and cleaning toilettes.

-I played with the recipe to make it a little more potent since it wouldn’t need to be gentle enough for skin.
-The result was an inexpensive, easy-to-make, highly effective toilet cleaning disk.
+I played with the recipe to make it a little more potent since it doesn’t need to be gentle enough for skin.
+The result is an inexpensive, easy-to-make, highly effective toilet cleaning tablet.
 The best part?
-The kids love using these because they are fun, so my toilets are getting cleaned three times per week or more.
+The little kids loved using these because they’re fun, so my toilets were cleaned frequently.

-These freshen the bathroom and leave the toilet sparkling.
+These toilet bowl cleaner tablets freshen the bathroom and leave the toilet sparkling.
 I store them in an air-tight glass jar in the bathroom and use them as needed.
 I’ve found that if stored correctly, they keep for months.

 Natural Toilet Cleaning

-If you are still using the “call the poison center if you eat, drink, inhale or look at this wrong” type cleaners, try these instead.
-All of the ingredients are food grade and can be used in cooking (though I definitely wouldn’t eat them because of the concentration of baking soda and citric acid).
+If you’re still using the “call poison control if you drink, inhale or look at this wrong” type cleaners, try these instead.
+All of the ingredients are food grade and can technically be used in cooking.
+Though I definitely wouldn’t eat them because of the concentration of baking soda and citric acid.

-Note: I haven’t tried flushing the toilet before this has fully dissolved, but I would not suggest trying it (I’m thinking that kind of pressure in pipes isn’t the best idea!)
+Note: I haven’t tried flushing the toilet before this has fully dissolved, but I wouldn’t suggest trying it.
+I’m thinking that kind of pressure in pipes isn’t the best idea!
+The toilet bowl cleaner tablet also needs a little time to work and clean the bowl.

 Natural Toilet Cleaning Fizzies Recipe